Chart Color Schemes

 Oxley Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Oxley Park is around 4,577.
-This reflects an increase since the 2021 Census, which reported a population of 4,197 people.
-The growth of 380 people (9.1%) is inferred from AreaSearch's estimation of the resident population at 4,457 following examination of the latest ERP data release by the ABS in June 2024 and an additional 74 validated new addresses since the Census date.
-This level of population results in a density ratio of 3,603 persons per square kilometer, placing Oxley Park in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate exceeded that of its SA3 area (6.4%) and SA4 region since the 2021 Census, marking it as a growth leader.
-Natural growth contributed approximately 53.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Oxley Park is around 4,528.
+This figure reflects a growth of 331 people since the 2021 Census, which reported a population of 4,197.
+The increase was inferred from AreaSearch's estimation of 4,519 residents based on the latest ERP data release by the ABS in June 2025 and an additional 74 validated new addresses since the Census date.
+This results in a population density ratio of 3,565 persons per square kilometer, placing Oxley Park in the upper quartile compared to other locations assessed by AreaSearch.
+The suburb's growth rate of 7.9% since the 2021 census exceeded both the SA3 area (5.4%) and the SA4 region, indicating it as a growth leader.
+Natural growth contributed approximately 53.0% of Oxley Park's overall population gains during recent periods.

 Frequently Asked Questions - Population